In partnership with

 Gmail tracks you.
 Proton doesn’t.
 Get private email that puts your data — and your privacy — first.

-🛠 Tool That Makes Sense: Codepen
+🛠 Tool That Makes Sense: Lovable

-Beginner Rating: ⭐⭐⭐⭐⭐ (5/5 — Zero setup, instant results)
+Beginner Rating: ⭐⭐⭐⭐⭐ (5/5 — zero code, visual building, fast feedback)

-Perfect For:
+Perfect for:

-Honest Reality:
+Honest reality:

 📚 Jargon of the Week